One Point of Contact

-There are three ways to report a campsite using the One Point of Contact Campsite Reporting System.
+There are two ways to report a campsite using the One Point of Contact Campsite Reporting System.
 Please use just ONE of the following methods:

 **Please note that not all reports will result in immediate action by the City.
-Every incident is reviewed and analyzed.**
+Every site is reviewed and analyzed.**

-Whether using the Campsite Report Form, PDX Reporter, or calling City/County Information & Referral, location is the most important piece of information the City needs.
+Whether using PDX Reporter or calling 311, location is the most important piece of information the City needs.

-Once a report is filed, a work assignment is automatically created for a crew to go to the reported location.
-Typically, they can be onsite within 24-72 hours to conduct an assessment and to pick up camper identified garbage.
+Once a report is filed a crew will be dispatched to conduct an onsite assessment and to pick up camper identified garbage.

 It is not necessary to submit multiple reports of the same location in one day.
 The Homelessness and Urban Camping Impact Reduction Program (HUCIRP) recommends submitting a new report of the same site once a week.
 This helps to ensure that staff have a current assessment of the location and also helps to ensure that Clean Start (the first responder to reports received) continues to visit the site to remove garbage and biohazardous materials.